w3c/IntersectionObserver/explainer.md

      * "-10px -10px 5px 5px"
      */
     viewportModifierLength: /* string */,
-    viewportModifierTime: /* Time expanding the viewport rect, e.g. will intersect the viewport in 3 seconds given the current scroll curve. */, /* Whether to give callbacks only when an element starts/stops intersecting
+    /* Whether to give callbacks only when an element starts/stops intersecting
      * a viewport or everytime it changes how much it intersects the viewport.
      * Callback only fire if the element isn’t intersecting an edge of the